mnpjs/mnp/README.md

 ## Structures

-There are a number of structures used available.
+There are a number of structures available.
 The default one is the `package` structure.

 | Name | Description | Link |
 | ---- | ----------- | ---- |